 This is an odd Woody Allen movie (as if Woody Allen made typical movies) about a struggling screenwriter who finds out he can visit the 1920s every night.
 It’s a romantic comedy that weaves in characters like Pablo Picasso, F. Scott Fitzgerald, and Salvador Dalí, and that manages to be pretty, funny, and thought-provoking.

-To Kill a Mockingbird is another timeless classic, ten years older than The Sting.
+To Kill a Mockingbird is another timeless classic.
 Gregory Peck plays a lawyer who defends an innocent black man accused of raping a white woman.
 A fairly accurate portrayal of small town America of the time, To Kill a Mockingbird is sobering and thought-provoking even now.

 Pirates of the Caribbean: Curse of the Black Pearl started out as a shameless plug for a Disney attraction, but turned into brilliant family entertainment purely because of Johnny Depp.
 The now famous Captain Jack Sparrow carries the entire movie while Orlando Bloom does his best to keep up.

-If you’ve watched all the movies on this list, maybe it’s time to check out the best stuff on Amazon Prime.
+If you’ve watched all the movies on this list, maybe it’s time to check out the best Netflix original series, or the best movies on Amazon Prime.